TUDelft-MUDE/teacher/book/book.md

 - [interactive HTML/JavaScript elements](https://teachbooks.io/manual/features/HTML_javascript.html)
 - [interactive H5p elements](https://teachbooks.io/manual/features/h5p.html).
 Ask for access to [shared folder](https://tudelft.h5p.com/content/1292046735045725667) at Tom van Woudenberg

-## FTP storage
+## FTP or Git LFS storage
-Images and binary or big files should be stored on our FTP-server.
-More information is available [here](./FTP.md).
-If you add an image using MyST syntax, add the FTP link like this:
+Images and binary or big files should be stored on our FTP-server or Git LFS repository.
+More information is available [here](./FTP.md) and [here](./LFS.md).
+If you add an image using MyST syntax, add the link like this:

 ````md
 ```{figure} https://files.mude.citg.tudelft.nl/<filename>